 \section{Introduction}

-By a classical result by Mané-Sad-Sullivan \cite{MSS83} and Lyubich \cite{Ly83a}, the stability of a family of rational maps is determined by the stability of the repelling cycles.
-More precisely, the so-called $\lambda$-lemma ensures that, once one can follow holomorphically with the parameter a dense subset of the Julia set $J_{\lam_0}$ at a given parameter $\lambda_0$, then \emph{every} point of $J_{\lam_0}$ can be followed holomorphically.
+By a classical result by Mané-Sad-Sullivan \cite{MSS83} and Lyubich \cite{Ly83a}, the stability of a family of rational maps of degree $d\geq 2$ is determined by the stability of its repelling cycles.
+More precisely, the so-called $\lambda$-lemma ensures that, once one can follow holomorphically with the parameter a dense subset of the Julia set $J_{\lam_0}$ (the support of the unique measure of maximal entropy of $f_{\lam_0}$ \cite{FLM,Ly83b}) at a given parameter $\lambda_0$, then \emph{every} point of $J_{\lam_0}$ can be followed holomorphically.
 The important point here is that the motions corresponding to different points (that exist thanks to Montel theorem) do not intersect.
 This is a consequence of Hurwitz theorem.
 The \emph{stability locus} is the (open dense) subset of the parameter space where the above condition of stability holds true.
 The complement of such set is the \emph{bifurcation locus}.
-By a result of DeMarco \cite{dM03}, such locus is the support of a naturally defined \emph{bifurcation current}, see also \cite{Si81,Prz85} for the polynomial case.
+By a result of DeMarco \cite{dM03}, such locus is the support of a naturally defined \emph{bifurcation current}, see also \cite{Prz85,Si81} for the polynomial case.